 Newsletter Term 1 & Term 2 2018

-Welcome back!
-I hope you have all had a wonderful summer and feel suitably refreshed to begin Year 6.
-My name is Mrs Kinloch and I will be the Class Teacher.
+My name is Mrs Kinloch and I am the Year 6 Teacher.
 I am really looking forward to providing a learning environment where you can be suitably encouraged and challenged in order for you to give your best at all times.
-We are very fortunate to have Mrs Christy as our full time HLTA who will be working with you all within the classroom as well as With such provision and the continued support from your grown-ups, I am in no doubt that combined with your effort and positive attitude to learning, you will all progress well and have a successful time in Year 6.
+We are very fortunate to have Mrs Christy as our full time HLTA who will be working within the classroom as well as with such provision and the continued support from your grown-ups, I am in no doubt that combined with your effort and positive attitude to learning, you will all progress well and have a successful time in Year 6.

 Below is an outline of what your child will be learning in Terms 1 & 2 (until Christmas) and any other information that will help you support your child.